Skip to main content

 • $0 property taxes – via state exemption

-• Up to 75% commission rebate – when you buy with reAlpha, depending on your agent, mortgage, and title package
+• Commission rebate-when you buy with reAlpha, the amount you receive depends on your agent, mortgage, and title package.

 • Add in lender credits, no PMI, and you’re looking at ultra-low monthly costs